dolzo/appglot-backend/README.md

 Request:

 ```
-    "text": "Welcome to the back space",
+    "text": "Welcome to the black space",
     "lang": "es"
 ```